 Laws and Regulations

-On January 18, 2017, the BLM enacted the Solar and Wind Energy Rule.
-This rule amended Title V of FLPMA and the BLM’s rights-of-way under FLPMA and 43 CFR, Part 2800 to update the BLM’s rate and fee structure for new solar and wind development and testing.
-This was done to ensure that these rates and fees reflect current market conditions.
-The Rule also provides flexibility to operators, develops a competitive bidding process, and encourages development in designated leasing areas (DLAs) that are most amenable to high generation with low resource conflicts.
+On January 18, 2017, the BLM enacted the Solar and Wind Energy Rule to facilitate responsible solar and wind energy development on public lands and ensure that American taxpayers receive a fair return from use of those resources.
+The rule aims to provide flexibility to operators, develop a competitive bidding process, and encourage development in designated leasing areas that are most amenable to high generation with low resource conflicts.

 To remove unnecessary barriers, ineffective planning or procedures, and other impediments to timely permitting of renewable energy projects, the BLM is considering revisions to these regulations.
 As part of this process, the agency has been soliciting preliminary input from the public on relevant areas, with an aim to publish a proposed rule in the Federal Register by early 2022.